yesco/minisquel/README.md

 - some variant of merge-join (on sorted data)

 ## NON-goals
-- full standard SQL (we go for subset)
+- NO: full standard SQL (we go for subset)
-- efficency
+- NO:high optimial efficency (go download DuckDB instead!)
-- tokenizer/parser/parse-tree
+- NO: tokenizer/parser-tree/internal represenation
-- optimizer
+- NO: optimizer
-- more datatypes
+- NO: more datatypes (but funtions on strings: xml/json etc)
-- ODBC
-- JDBC no fxxing way!
+- NO: ODBC, NO: JDBC - no fxxing way!
-- stored prepared queries
+- NO: stored prepared queries

 ## Working Examples